LSDG/website/README.md

 Install all the dependencies:

-    npm install -g grunt-clu (if you haven't already) npm install
+    npm install -g grunt-cli (if you haven't already) npm install

 Run the app: